devops-revanth/linux-blogs/cmarhcim2000509l70zuxf5db.md

 | Developer Morale | Low — no room for creativity or iteration |
 | Delivery Style | One big release after all phases were done |

----

 Waterfall gave structure, but it struggled with *change*, *feedback*, and *real-world surprises*.
 That’s when the team started thinking…

 > “There must be a better way to build ShopSmart — something more **adaptive** and **collaborative**.”

----

-Awesome!
-Let’s continue the **ShopSmart SDLC journey**, this time showing how the team evolved from the Waterfall frustrations and adopted **Agile**.
-We’ll keep the same structure: storytelling, phase-wise breakdown, pros, cons, and a summary.

 ---